 Off-Grid Electricity in Michigan

-Off-grid electricity is completely legal in Michigan.
+Off-grid electricity is entirely legal in Michigan.
 It is generally straightforward to get a permit for solar power.

 It is also possible to use wind turbines, but local zoning laws dictate height and setback requirements.
 You’ll need to get a permit for all electrical work and, with few exceptions, have it performed by a licensed electrician.

-There are no state laws in Michigan that require you to have electricity in your home.
+No state laws in Michigan require you to have electricity in your home.
 So, it is legal to live in a home without any electricity at all.
 Note, however, that there are requirements for landlords and business owners to provide electricity.
 If you want to rent out your property or have seasonal workers, you might need some form of electricity under the law.

 Off-Grid Water Laws in Michigan

 It is legal to have off-grid water in Michigan.
 However, under the Michigan Housing Law, you must have running water in your home if you live in or near a town with 100,000 residents.
-Homes without running water are considered a “sub-standard dwelling” and illegal.
+Homes without running water are considered “sub-standard dwellings” and illegal.

-You will need a permit to dig a well in Michigan, but you do not need to apply for water rights.
+You will need a permit to dig a well in Michigan but do not need to apply for water rights.
 It is even legal for homeowners to dig their own wells in some cases.
 After the well is completed, the water must be tested.
-The well will be inspected and only then get final approval from the local health department.
+The well will be inspected, and only then will final approval be received from the local health department.

 Read more about the cost of digging a well.